nicks165/VectorDatabases/README.md

 # VectorDatabases Summary:
-This document provides a qualitative and quantitative analysis of six vector databases, including Pinecone, Weaviate, Supabase (PGVector), Zilliz, LanceDB, and Chroma.
+The code provides a quantitative analysis of six vector databases, including Pinecone, Weaviate, Supabase (PGVector), Zilliz, LanceDB, and Chroma.
+I also performed Qualitative analysis.
 I explore each database's feature set, strengths, and weaknesses, comparing them based on performance, scalability, ease of use, and compatibility with different programming languages.

 For the quantitive aspects, I conducted the largest dataset recorded analysis on these databases.
 Using a dataset of size 35M million, I evaluated these databases on insert speed, semantic query latency, conditional query latency, and individual insert.